 In principle it's straightforward: if you have a case, you file a claim online with the airline.
 In theory they should then send you the money - or, with your written agreement, vouchers.
-But in practice the airlines will defend any claim that they feel is unjustified.
-Airlines are furious about these rules, which they characterise as “free money” for people who may have been held up for a few hours years ago.
-They say that many claims are frivolous, costing the airlines a fortune in compensation and administration.
+But in practice airlines defend any claim that they feel is unjustified.
+Airlines are furious about these rules, which they characterise as “free money” for people who may have been held up for a few hours several years ago.
+They say that many claims are frivolous, costing the airlines a fortune in administration as well as compensation.

-You could pursue your claim through Money Claims Online, or in the case of foreign airlines through the European e-Justice Portal.
+You could pursue your claim through Money Claim Online, or in the case of foreign airlines through the European Small Claims Procedure.
 Or you can go to a no-win, no-fee specialist, who will do the legwork.
 For example Bott & Co, which has made a speciality out of EC261 claims, will tackle the airline for you in return for 27 per cent of the payout, plus a flat fee of €25 - amounting typically to one-third of the money you're awarded.